zsparal/api-documentation/source/onboarding/getting-started.rst

     :widths: auto

     * - | ``Key information``
-      - `You are ready to start accepting your first payments.
-For complete functionality complete your account.` (Here you can tell them about receiving settlements.)
+      - `You are ready to start accepting payments.
+Before Mollie can pay out to your bank, you will need to provide some additional information.`

     * - | ``Action``
       - `Add more information` (link to Onboarding URL)